 Linked Open Data

-By bringing linked data into the library, you’re joining a metadata ecosystem of global discovery and comprehensive interoperability.
+By bringing Linked Open Data into the library, you’re joining a metadata ecosystem of global discovery and comprehensive interoperability.
 Cataloging is more accurate and more automated.
 Additionally, search results are more relevant, reliable, and informative.
-Ex Libris is leading the way in Linked Data integration, connecting enriched library records across applications on a cloud-based platform.
+Ex Libris is leading the way in Linked Open Data integration, connecting enriched library records across applications on a cloud-based platform.

 Ex Libris continues its ongoing effort to leverage the global metadata ecosystem for Alma customers.
 This includes a game-changing approach to metadata, with a view to making it open and efficient.
 There are three basic, complementary methods to reach that goal: